 Call about sick children during office hours

 We see sick children by appointment.
 Office phone lines are answered 1/2 hour prior to start time.
 If your child is sick and you want him or her seen, there is less wait if you call in advance and earlier in the day.
 It is our policy that patients with appointments will be seen first.
 If you come in without an appointment, we will work you in to the next available appointment slot.
-Medical calls are screened by the Triage Nurses.
-They have been specially trained to make decisions regarding which parents need to be seen and how to care for children who don’t need to be seen.
+Medical calls are screened by the triage nurses.
+They have been specially trained to make decisions regarding which patients need to be seen and how to care for children who don’t need to be seen.
 If she can’t help you, she will have your physician call you back.
 Anytime you feel that your child really needs to be seen, do not hesitate to say so.
 If you desire an appointment for your sick child, simply advise the receptionist.
-Usually, there is no need in that case to talk to a Triage Nurse.
+Usually, there is no need in that case to talk to a triage nurse.

 Working parents and sick children

 Be certain your baby-sitter or day care center understands they should call you as soon as possible if your child becomes ill.
 If you think your child may need to be seen, please try to call before our office closes.